San Francisco 4th and King Street station: Future

-The Downtown Rail Extension project to the rebuilt Transbay Terminal includes the construction of an underground 4th and King station.
+The Portal project (formerly the Downtown Rail Extension) to the rebuilt Salesforce Transit Center includes the construction of an underground 4th and King station.
 The underground portion will be adjacent to the current station on the Townsend Street side, but Caltrain will continue using the surface platforms.
 Until that time, California High-Speed Rail trains are planned to utilize the existing station with modifications for that service.

-Following the opening of the Downtown Rail Extension project, California High-Speed Rail service will be extended to the new Transbay Terminal, though most trains are intended to stop at the underground 4th and Townsend as an additional, secondary stop for San Francisco.
+Following the opening of the Portal project, California High-Speed Rail service will be extended to the new Transbay Terminal, though most trains are intended to stop at the underground 4th and Townsend as an additional, secondary stop for San Francisco.

+Dreamstar Lines intends to launch an overnight passenger train service from 4th and King Street Station to Los Angeles-Union Station in 2025.

 Muni service

 4th and King hosts a number of Muni bus lines, the E Embarcadero historic streetcar line, the Muni Metro N Judah light rail line runs to Market St downtown, and the Metro’s T Third Street service runs to Chinatown via Muni's Central Subway.

-The N Judah station platform is located on the median of King Street immediately southwest of the 4th and King intersection, while The T Third Street station platform is located on the median of 4th Street immediately southeast of the intersection.
-The nearest BART access is the Powell Street station, a 1 mi walk up 4th street then left on Market St or a nine minute T ride and a five minute walk.
+The N Judah station platform is located on the median of King Street immediately southwest of the 4th and King intersection, while the T Third Street station platform is located on the median of 4th Street immediately southeast of the intersection.
+The nearest BART access is the Powell Street station, a 1 mi walk up 4th Street then left on Market Street, or a nine minute T ride and a five minute walk from Union Square/Market Street station.